lambdaJasonYang/lambdaJasonYang.github.io/posts/2099-08-23-GithubAction.markdown

 ```

 ### Conclusion
+1. push local dev branch to remote github
+2. CI Starts test on new code

-if tests fail -> fix bugs
+3. * if tests fail -> fix bugs
-if tests succeed -> continue to CD
+   * if tests succeed -> Ask PR to merge dev with main branch
+4. Maintainer accepts PR
+5. main branch merges with dev
+6. CD Starts uploading new main branch to servers
-CD: runs deploy actions -> new update live on internet
+7. new update live on internet or server

 ### Quirks
+##### Concurrent behavior in run
 ``` yml
 run: |
 	 bleh=4
 	 echo $bleh
 ```
-The echo will show no output because run will run the two commands concurrently.
+The echo will show no output because run will call the two commands concurrently.
-To run sequentially, the commands need to be in two separate run.
+To call sequentially, the commands need to be in two separate run.

+##### Github environment variable
 ``` {.yml .numberLines}
 echo "somevar=3" >> $GITHUB_ENV
 ${{ env.somevar }}
 $somevar
 ```
-line 2 and 3 are the same, no need to wrap the somevar.
+line 2 and 3 are the same
+use $somevar over ${{ env.somevar }}

+The local environment is decarded on separate runs, so its best to store variables in $GITHUB_ENV.